mansouriahmad/my_rusty_life/src/1_Programming_Rust/Chapter3.md

 - Rust language is to some extent designed around its types!

-- Rust's memory and thread safety comes from the soundness of its type systems
+- Rust's memory and thread safety comes from the soundness of its type systems and its flexibility stems from its generic types and traits.

 - Although Rust doesn't promise it will represent things exactly as you've requested, it takes care to deviate from your request only when it's a reliable improvement.